NataEn/Advanced-JS-Topics/oop_and_prototypes.md

 Person.call(dude,"Jon","Mack")
 ```

-calling a function on an object (with the call function) isn't quite the same as what the new key word does but similar things are being done when creating/defining the object.
+calling a function on an object (with the Class.call function) isn't quite the same as what the new key word does but similar things are being done when creating/defining the object.

 ## Adding functions to our new Object